Starting an Airsoft Team: Roles and Requirements

 Calling back to what I said earlier about airsoft teams being like sports teams, each member plays a certain role.
 For the sake of simplicity, we will break this down into offense and defense.
 Typically, in airsoft we see a six man fire team and each person runs a specific loadout and airsoft gun that maximizes their role.
 With this in mind, some of the basic roles are usually based on certain skill sets or loadouts.

 Diving deeper into team composition, in the current day airsoft scene there are two dominant play styles: Milsim and Speedsoft.
-Milsim is short for Military Simulation and its based around more traditional military operations and role play.
+Milsim is short for Military Simulation and it's based around more traditional military operations and role play.
 In this style of airsoft team, each member of our aforementioned fire team has designated roles based on their equipment.
-The team composition usually consists of riflemen, machine gunner, designated marksman/sniper, and a generalist.
+The team composition usually consists of riflemen, machine gunners, designated marksmen/snipers, and a generalist.
 This kind of team dynamic can greatly enhance the playing experience of players that enjoy specialization!

 This is one of the new phenomenons in airsoft in general.
 The style of Speedsoft is very similar to paintball where it's a more fast-paced, high-intensity, style of play.
 Speedsoft not only requires you to be a crack shot but you need to be fit and fast with your movements!
 Teams that play Speedsoft are the closest thing in the airsoft community one can consider a "sports team".
 Combining athletics and team strategy, Speedsoft is great for shooters that love to go fast, hit hard, and outsmarting the opponent together as a unit!